Moeabdelaziz007/ZentixAI/README.md

 # sss

 This repository demonstrates a minimal plugin-based system in Python.
 See `plugin_example.py` for a simple calculator plugin and how to invoke it.
+The `zero_system.py` script contains a larger Arabic demo that implements a friendly digital assistant.

 ## Usage Examples

+Run `python zero_system.py` to launch the demo and create a `system` object.
 Below are sample interactions with the system:

 ### التعليم
 ```python